munozmaria/munozmaria/README.md

 ## About Me

-Welcome to my GitHub repository! 🐾 I am a web development student, and this is where I showcase the projects I've created during my training. 🚀 I am deeply passionate about web development and committed to improving my skills through continuous learning and practice. 🌟
+Welcome to my GitHub repository! 🐾 I am a web development student, and this is where I showcase the projects I've created during my training 🚀 I am deeply passionate about web development and committed to improving my skills through continuous learning and practice.

 ## Contact